Phoenix (Rita Ora album): Critical reception

 Phoenix received positive reviews from music critics.
-According to review aggregator, Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received a weighted score of 76, based on seven reviews, indicating "generally favourable reviews".

 Clash magazine's Malvika Padin described the album as a "nostalgic yet refreshing collection of songs that oscillates seamlessly between upbeat pop offerings to raw pieces which showcases the 27-year-old’s songwriting skills [...]
 In spite of an occasional experimentation, overall the album plays to her strengths – as her vocals and lyricism shine – without straying too far from her signature pop and R&B sound."
 Tara Joshi from The Guardian wrote: "Buoyant and gleaming, Phoenix bubbles with soaring, EDM-lite beats and Ora’s wispy-powerful vocals – albeit with generic lyrics about love and fame."
 She felt that the album was "perfectly fine, but its strongest moments make you realise that it could have been great."
 NME found that the album was "everything you'd want it to be: endlessly fun, stuffed full of brilliantly left-field production and ear-worm choruses.
 It may have taken six long years to arrive, but Phoenix is Ora’s proof that good things come to those who wait."

 Ludovic Hunter-Tilney from The Financial Times felt that the album was "irresistibly catchy" and called it a "well-constructed, consistently performed exercise in stabilising an undervalued musical brand."
 Evening Standards Elizabeth Aubrey remarked that "while she is a star who can divide opinion — mostly through her work away from music — [Ora] is at her most successful when following her own musical path and this record is an assured step forward."
 Alexandra Pollard, writing for The Independent, felt that Phoenix was a "surprisingly coherent record."
 While she found a "few low points" on the album, [...] for the most part, though, Phoenix is worth the wait – whether you were doing so with indifference or bated breath."
 Ed Potton from The Times remarked that "after some problematic years, Rita Ora’s first album since 2012 is a reminder that she has one of the finest voices in pop."
 AllMusic editor Neil Z. Yeung rated the album four out of five stars.
 He called the album a "confident pop gem that stands tall on its own" and noted that "the strength of Ora's effortless, R&B-inspired vocals carries Phoenix.
 Phoenix was later included on AllMusic's "favourite pop albums of 2018" year-end list.